Quick Start Guide

 ITEM Address or Coordinates

-Add address or lng & lat attributes to ITEM elements.
+Add either address or both lng and lat attributes to ITEM elements.

 Add this attribute to each ITEM (children of the LIST element).